tim-harding/soa-rs/README.md

 ### [`soa_derive`](https://docs.rs/soa_derive/latest/soa_derive/)

 `soa_derive` makes each field its own `Vec`.
 Because of this, each field's length, capacity, and allocation are managed separately.
-In contrast, Soapy manages a single allocation for each `Soa`. `soa_derive` also generates a new collection type for every struct, whereas Soapy generates a minimal, low-level interface that the generic `Soa` type uses for its implementation.
+In contrast, soa-rs manages a single allocation for each `Soa`. `soa_derive` also generates a new collection type for every struct, whereas soa-rs generates a minimal, low-level interface that the generic `Soa` type uses for its implementation.
 This provides more type system flexibility, less code generation, and better documentation.

 ### [`soa-vec`](https://docs.rs/soa-vec/latest/soa_vec/)

-Whereas `soa-vec` only compiles on nightly, Soapy also compiles on stable.
+Whereas `soa-vec` only compiles on nightly, soa-rs also compiles on stable.
 Rather than using derive macros, `soa-vec` instead uses macros to generate eight static copies of their SoA type with fixed tuple sizes.